POST OFFICE VEHICLE CLUB

 Earth collections.
 It is a £6 million investment by BT, to promote the

-widest possible access to its collection of historical artefacts, while
+widest possible access to its collection of historical artefacts, while ensuring

-corporate heritage collection.
-The
+collection.
+The main vehicle

-Milton Keynes Museum.
-More details
+Museum.
+More details are available at

-are available at www.connected-earth.com.
-Annually from 2007, we have had a Post
+www.connected-earth.com.
+Annually from 2007, we

-Office Vehicle Gathering at the Amberley Museum and Archive each April.
-This has been well supported by
+had a Post Office Vehicle Gathering at the Amberley Museum and Archive each

 preservationists, often bringing their vehicles considerable distances to